arinzeuwazurike/dnnls_final_project/README.md

  The night was thick with tension as Officer Smith stood in the heart of the Military base.
 The air carried with it the weight of an impending decision, a decision that would alter the course of history.
 Officer Smith looked over the shoulder of Soldier John, who stood at attention, his military uniform a symbol of dedication and duty.
 The Officer thought, “How did it come to this?
 How did the line between us and them become so blurred?”
 As he glanced at Soldier John, he sighed, knowing he needed to make a choice, one that could either save or condemn many

 Prediction:
  In night was thick with tension as John Smith stood at the dim of the bustling..
 The room was the a was events of the impending decision pressing and silent that could change the course of his.
 Smith felt at him air, the,, who stood near the, his mind a and stark of the. the.
-The air and about "�We, little come to this moment The she she events beyond them them the...� she she took at the,, his felt, his that was to make. journey. but that he change make or the..
+The air and about " We, little come to this moment The she she events beyond them them the...  she she took at the,, his felt, his that was to make. journey. but that he change make or the..

 ![example_2](Experiment/Roberta_CLIP_FNL_3_experiment/example_2.png)